What if the Knicks were owned by New Yorkers instead of the Dolan family?

 Imagine Van Gogh fans setting out to collect pieces currently sold at auction.
 Rather than leave them scattered around the world, the community can re-unite and display them as a complete collection.

 Even a couple close friends have the tools to buy and own an entire organization.
 Krause House is a community of “hoop enthusiasts” raising money to buy an entire NBA team.

-The movement was selected by members of another DAO called Seed Club, which invests in Web 3 communities, to participate in an accelerator program.
+The movement was selected by members of another DAO called Seed Club.
 According to Jess Sloss (Seed Club co-creator), “Krause House was an obvious project to back” because it shows how purchasing power skyrockets in the hands of a community.

-First, members fund large purchases by transferring capital into a shared account.
-Once they have added capital to the DAO’s shared bank account, members receive a token to represent their contributions.
+Co-ownership is not as easy as it seems.
+Members fund purchases or organizations by transferring capital into a shared account, normally structured as a cooperative (or co-op).
+Once they have contributed capital, members either receive a certificate or token to represent their contributions.

-This token is a symbol of fractional ownership over the DAO and its assets.
-With ownership comes the right to vote on where and when funds are spent.
+This token is a symbol of fractional ownership over the organization, and subsequently, its assets.
+With most organizations on NATION, ownership entitles you to the right to vote on where and when funds are spent.